healkeiser/cioxo_pipeline/README.md

 * [Define Root](https://github.com/healkeiser/Cioxo/blob/main/all/cioxo_main_defineRoot.py)

-**Cioxo - Define Root** need to run first, it will define the rootDirectory of all your projects.
+**Cioxo - Define Root** needs to run first, it will define the rootDirectory of all your projects.

 > Note that the **rootDirectory** can be changed at any time by simply running Cioxo - Define Root again